instrumental-products/agent-os/README.md

 - Works on new products and established codebases alike.
 - Use it across every project, every feature, every sprint.

-> _"I created Agent OS to help professional developers and teams unlock the full advantage of building with AI."_ -- Brian Casel, Creator of Agent OS & educator & coach @ Builder Methods
+> _"I created Agent OS to help professional developers and teams unlock the full advantage of building with AI."_ -- Brian Casel, Creator, Educator & Coach @ [Builder Methods](https://buildermethods.com)

 ---